SkullyIsHere/I-am-SkullyWasHere/README.md

 - I don't know how to code but I'm learning.
 - I'm currently learning how to code.
 - I am attempting to create JARVIS on github, that's really my main goal on GitHub.
 It of course will take some time (a lot of time).
+- I am also going to make a fun, customizable typing website.